teyweikiet/stackup-social-media-dapp-bounty/README.md

 ### Functionalities

-- user can connect wallet to social media platform
+- user can connect wallet to the social media platform
-- user can create post and see all posts created by every user on the platform in descending time of creation
+- user can create post with text and image
+- user can see all posts created by every user on the platform in descending time of creation
-- user can comment on a post and see the list of comments created
+- user can add a comment on a post and see the list of comments on a post
 - user can like a comment and a post
 - user can follow another user
-- user can see user profile which includes statistics about follower, following and posts created by the user
+- user can see each other profile which includes statistics about follower, following and also a list of posts created by the user

 ## Built With